This Day In Market History: Nasdaq Opens For Business

 Each day, Benzinga takes a look back at a notable market-related moment that occurred on this date.

 What Happened?
-On this day in 19i71, the National Association of Securities Dealers Automated Quotation was launched.
+On this day in 1971, the National Association of Securities Dealers Automated Quotation was launched.

 Where Was The Market?
 The S&P 500 was at 97.45 and the Dow Jones Industrial Average stood at 882.12.